Mohammed Omar Ejaz Rahman: Research

 Rahman is the author of several co-edited books, and multiple peer-reviewed articles on health and population, international migration and higher education policy in the developing world.
 He has received numerous research grants from the U.S. National Institutes of Health, the U.K. National Institute for Health Research, WHO, and several U.N. agencies.
-He has also has served as a consultant to various international organizations.
+He has also served as a consultant to various international organizations.
 His current research interests are: urban rural risk factors for chronic diseases, health policy with a particular focus on mental health in the developing world, reproductive health, international professional migration, and higher education policy and practice in developing countries.